Global existence of smooth solution to relativistic membrane equation with large data: Introduction

-Turning to the quasilinear wave equations, if without the null structure, shocks will form in finite time generally.
-It is well known that Christodoulou \cite{Christodoulou1}, followed by Miao-Yu \cite{Miao-Yu1} and Speck-Holzegel-Luk-Wong \cite{Speck-Hol-Luk-Wong} proposed a geometric mechanism of shock formation for quasilinear wave equations by studying the corresponding Lorentzian metric.
-They constructed optical functions adapted to the metric and showed that a shock was driven by the intersection of null (characteristic) hypersurfaces.
-When it comes to the quasilinear wave equation with null structure, for which the global solution is expected.
-It would be possible to find a balance between the curved geometry for quasilinear wave equations and flat geometry for semilinear wave equations, and present an effective approach for the large data problem of geometrically quasilinear wave equations with null structure.
+Turning to quasilinear wave equations, if there is no null structure, shocks will form in finite time generally.
+It is well known that Christodoulou \cite{Christodoulou1}, followed by Speck \cite{Speck-shock} and Speck-Holzegel-Luk-Wong \cite{Speck-Hol-Luk-Wong}, proposed a geometric mechanism of shock formation for quasilinear wave equations by studying the corresponding Lorentzian metric.
+They constructed optical functions associated to the metric and showed that a shock was driven by the intersection of null (characteristic) hypersurfaces.
+Whereas, we should also mention that Miao-Yu \cite{Miao-Yu1} study a quasilinear wave equation satisfying the null condition in a large data setting, and find out similar mechanism of shock formation.
+When it comes to the quasilinear wave equation with null structure, for which the global solution is expected, however, it would be possible to find a balance between the curved geometry for the quasilinear wave equations and the flat geometry for the semilinear ones, and present an effective approach for large data problem of the geometrically quasilinear wave equations with null structure.
 This serves as one of the motivations for this work.
-On the other hand, according to the relationship between relativistic membrane and Chaplygin gas see \cite{Matt}, our result can also solve Majda's conjecture \cite{Majda} for irrotational and isentropic perfect fluids, which says that the symmetric hyperbolic system with totally linearly degenerate characteristics admits a global classical solution unless the solution itself blows up in finite time.
+On the other aspect, Majda's conjecture \cite{Majda} suggests that the symmetric hyperbolic system with totally linearly degenerate characteristics admits a globally classical solution unless the solution itself blows up in finite time.
+Our result can also solve this conjecture \cite{Majda} in the cases of irrotational and isentropic perfect fluids, according to the relationship between the relativistic membrane and the Chaplygin gas (see \cite{Matt}).